commonhaus/commonhaus.github.io/site/about/index.md

 ## Our Guiding Principles

+By embodying these principles, the Commonhaus Foundation aims to provide a nurturing home for open-source projects, where innovation is celebrated, collaboration is encouraged, and long-term success is achieved.

 - **Honor project and community identity**

     We respect the unique identity of each project and its community, ensuring they retain their character and autonomy within the broader open-source ecosystem.
 Celebrating diversity and individuality, we empower projects to continue their development under their own vision and leadership.